mags0ft/Lorean/docs/getting_started.md

 ## Installation

-**For Windows users only:** There are compiled .EXE files ready for you to be ran on your machine.
+**For Windows users only:** There are compiled .EXE files available for your computer.
 Visit the [Release page](https://github.com/mags0ft/Lorean/releases) on GitHub, click on "Assets" under the latest release and download the .EXE.
-Put it in a separate folder on your machine which is empty (so Lorean can save it's settings and config files somewhere) and run the file "Lorean.exe".
+Put it in a separate folder on your machine which is empty (so Lorean can save its settings and config files somewhere) and run the file "Lorean.exe".

 **For Mac/Unix users:** Native binary support may come in the future.
 For now, follow the instructions below.